America (4) #29-32 "Super Patriot" (2004)

 the Mark Gruenwald run show up, including the Serpent Society.
 Fury and

-since the ELITE Agents of SHIELD.
-Only the art may make it worth your
+company put in a wasted appearance; only the art may make it worth your

 time.
 Oh, and apparently Baron Von Strucker is still alive too (rolls